Downtown Bicycle RENTAL, Sales and Repair

 This 2.6-mile-long trail opened in August 2008.
 It cost $12 million to build.
 It has a number of bridges over the creek and a corkscrew bridge over the railroad tracks.
 During summer, when salmon swim upstream, many cyclists pause to watch anglers catch fish.

 To get to the trail from DBR, take a RIGHT on E and a RIGHT on 2nd.
-Trail begins behind Comfort Inn.
+The Ship Creek Trail begins behind the Ulu Factory.

 23,000 gallon tank holds 240,000 salmon